damilarelana/goUrlShortener/README.md

     $ ./main/main
 ```

 To test the `MapHandler`, point browser to `127.0.0.1:8080/urlshort-godoc`.
 The browser should redirect you to `https://godoc.org/github.com/gophercises/urlshort` .
 In order to test the `YAMLHandler`, point browser to `127.0.0.1:8080/urlshort`.
 The browser should redirect you to `https://github.com/damilarelana/goUrlShortener`.

-In order to test the `JSONHandler`, you need to re-run the application so that it uses the provided JSON file i.e.
+To test the `JSONHandler`, you need to re-run the application with the JSON file flag i.e.
 ```bash
     $ ./main/main -json="pathsData.json"
 ```